Here’s a list of clothes and shoes you shouldn’t wear in China.

 They could stretch, shrink or otherwise get ruined.

-And, unless you’re traveling in absolute luxury, your delicate clothes might get wrecked simply in your day-to-day travels.
+And, unless you’re traveling in absolute luxury, your delicate clothes might get wrecked in your day-to-day travels.

 3. Flip-flops